 The FWC works collaboratively with external agencies and partners to assess the threat of this species and further develop management strategies.
 The FWC removes tegus from the environment with targeted trapping and works to capture and remove this species from the wild.
 The FWC and partners have removed thousands of tegus from Florida.

 The FWC takes actions to reduce regulatory barriers to nonnative reptile removal and encourages their harvest from privately owned properties and FWC managed lands.

 What if I own a tegu I can no longer care for?

-Released pets remain a primary source of introduced species in Florida.
+Escaped or released pets remain a primary source of introduced species in Florida, although it is illegal to introduce nonnative species into the state.
+A permit is now required to maintain pet tegus possessed prior to the effective rule date as personal pets.
 Through the FWC’s Exotic Pet Amnesty Program, pet owners who are either unable to care for their exotic pets, such as tegus, or who no longer wish to keep them can surrender them with no questions asked and without penalties regardless of whether those pets are kept legally or illegally.
-The EPAP helps reduce the number of nonnative species being released into the wild by pet owners and fosters responsible pet ownership.
+The program helps reduce the number of nonnative species being released into the wild by pet owners and fosters responsible pet ownership.

 How can I be part of the solution?

 - Keep attractants such as pet food inside and be sure to cover outdoor openings and clear your yard of debris to minimize hiding and burrowing areas for tegus.

 - Don’t Let It Loose!
 Never release exotic animals such as tegus.

 - Surrender unwanted pet tegus to the FWC’s Exotic Pet Amnesty Program.